-Even with the current Internet frenzy regarding last week's auction of a garage sale bowl that was bought for $35 in Connecticut, and sold at Sotheby's for just over $720,000, Mark Davies, an online collector and dealer in porcelain for over thirty years, says he believes that finds of this caliber, while still quite rare, are more common than people might know.
+Even with the current Internet frenzy regarding the recent auction of a garage sale bowl that was bought for $35 in Connecticut, and sold at Sotheby's for just over $720,000, Mark Davies, an online collector and dealer in porcelain for over thirty years, says he believes that finds of this caliber, while still quite rare, are more common than people might know.
 "I haven't made six-figures, or anything like that," says Davies, "but over the years I've purchased multiple examples from yard sales that I went on to resell for hundreds of times more than what I paid."
 In some instances, Davies says that he's earned thousands of dollars off of items he found discarded at the end of a sale.
 "They were literally throwing the stuff out." says Davies.
 While not every outing can bring in such rewards, Davies confesses that if he had to add-up his best inventory finds over the last thirty years, hands-down, it would still be his picks from Saturday morning yard-sales that provided the most return on investment.

 Many dealers acknowledge that sourcing out good quality items can be tougher today than in the past, since it's not only those holding the garage sale who are doing their research, but also the customers.
 Cheryl Oaks, an antique dealer from Irvine, California says that sales she attends today are littered with armies of phone-holders conducting online price-checks and and bid comparisons.
 "It's obviously not what you want to see," says Oaks, "but by the same token, I've found that a lot of people tend to get frustrated when they can't get quick and definitive answers, and will often leave an item behind because they're unsure about its actual value or authenticity."
 Oaks believes that a lot of this has to do with information overload.
 "They're not really professionals, they're just punters out looking for something to do," she says.
 "When they come across an item they can't readily identify, they become inundated with a slew of online examples, which tends to create uncertainty."
 Oaks says she's lost out a few times to the Saturday morning crowd, but in the long run, says that some of her best inventory still comes from garage sales, including some original Stickley Mission chairs she once picked up after a seller offered her a nominal fee to just 'haul them away.'